6 THINGS I NOTICED ABOUT LIVING IN A HOUSE NOW AFTER LIVING IN A CONVERSION VAN CAMPER FOR THE LAST 6 MONTHS

 #5.
 Healthy eating became much easier

-Also, closely following the appreciation for appliances, a major appliance appreciation was actually having a refrigerator – which is also totally possible with van life, but I’d have to say that I could have made that investment!
+Also, closely following the appreciation for appliances, a major appliance appreciation was actually having a refrigerator – which is also totally possible with conversion van camper life, but I’d have to say that I could have made that investment!

 So, that was a total me thing, and in fact it can be an easy solution, and I was recommended a refrigerator similar to this one here.